 In “Sesame Street,” trash is Oscar the Grouch's favorite thing in the world.
 Oscar spent all of his time in his trash can with all sorts of junk, while he pretty much despises almost everyone in the neighborhood.
 It may be a good thing that Oscar has no nose, because if he did, he would be absolutely repulsed by the smell of the trash he's living in.
 Trash cans and rubbish bins are among the most useful things you have at home, but they can also be very smelly and disgusting.
 Trash cans store just about every piece of rubbish you have in your home, from the smallest ball of lint to an empty pizza box.
 If you don't dispose of your trash properly, your trash cans will smell like every bit of garbage you throw in them.
 Not only will your trash can get smelly, but the odor will spread to your home or office.
-Here are some ways to get rid of the nasty odor from your trash can.
+Here are some ways you can learn how to deodorize trash cans and eliminate dumpster odor.

 SegregateOne of the best things you can do to keep your trash cans and rubbish bins from smelling like an open landfill is to segregate your garbage.
 If you keep all your household waste piled up in just one trash can, the odors will mingle and stink to high heavens.
 Plastic trash cans are cheap, and you can make trash cans and rubbish bins out of old cans and even woven baskets.
 You should have at least four trash cans outside your home, each for the following purposes: